Raising Money for

 - Location(s) where the research will be conducted.

 - Lay abstract.
-Provide a succinct lay summary of the project hypothesis.
-Include why it is innovative, should be considered for funding, and how it will lead to a better understanding of headache or the treatment of headache patients.
+Provide a succinct lay summary of the project.
+Include your hypothesis, why it is innovative, and how it will lead to a better understanding of migraine or the treatment of migraine patients.
 (Specific aims should appear in Section 6.)
 350 word limit.

 - Specific Aims.
-Number the aims.
+List and number the aims.
+Include an explanation of each aim in your proposal.
 Note that all of your designated aims will comprise the scope of the grant.

 - Explain how long you think it will take to complete this project.
 For clinical projects, also briefly explain your plan for recruiting participants.

-- Has work already begun on this line of inquiry in your lab?
+- Has work already begun on this line of inquiry?
 If yes, explain.

-- Does this research duplicate other research, either in your lab or elsewhere?
+- Does this research duplicate other research, either in your lab/clinic or elsewhere?
 If yes, explain.

 - Do you have any pending applications for research funding that include this project?
 If yes, explain.